Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Gift cards.
 Similar to cashback deals, some credit cards might run a promotion to offer complimentary gift cards to new customers, usually for an affiliated store or brand.
 To be eligible, you usually have to apply during the promotional period and may need to enter a promotional code online.

 Depending on the credit card, you may be able to take advantage of more than one of these offers at a time.
-For example, a card that offers a 0% balance transfer rate could also have a discounted annual fee for the first year, while a card with bonus points may also offer 0% interest on purchases during the honeymoon period.
+For example, a card that offers a 0% balance transfer rate could also have a discounted annual fee for the first year, or a card with bonus points may also offer 0% interest on purchases during the honeymoon period.

 How to compare credit card introductory offers